 That’s why the Food and Drug Administration (FDA) established the Orphan Drug Designation program, which grants “orphan status” to drugs and biologics intended for the safe and effective treatment, diagnosis or prevention of rare diseases or disorders.
 “Rare” means a disease that affects fewer than 200,000 people in the U.S., including diseases like glioblastoma that has an incidence rate of two to three per 100,000 adults per year.
 In some cases, the designation is given to drugs intended to treat more than 200,000 people a year when future sales of the new drug would not be enough to recoup the costs of researching and developing it.

 Recently the FDA awarded orphan drug status to a brain cancer vaccine in development at Roswell Park.
-“We’ve been working for some time on a drug called SurVaxM, which is a cancer vaccine that is designed to target the deadly brain cancer glioblastoma,” says Robert Fenstermaker, MD, Chair of the Department of Neurosurgery at Roswell Park Cancer Institute and Chief Medical Officer for MimiVax, a Roswell Park spinoff company created to develop new immunotherapies.
+“We’ve been working for some time on a drug called SurVaxM, which is a cancer vaccine that is designed to target the deadly brain cancer glioblastoma,” says Robert Fenstermaker, MD, Chair of the Department of Neurosurgery at Roswell Park Comprehensive Cancer Center and Chief Medical Officer for MimiVax, a Roswell Park spinoff company created to develop new immunotherapies.
 Although it is uncommon, glioblastoma accounts for 52% of primary brain tumors and represents a highly aggressive cancer that is difficult to treat.

 “We’ve been conducting clinical trials with patients using SurVaxM for five years now and are very pleased with the recognition by the FDA in awarding orphan status,” says Dr. Fenstermaker.
 SurVaxM is currently being evaluated in a phase II clinical trial at Roswell Park, the Cleveland Clinic, Dana-Farber Cancer Institute, Massachusetts General Hospital and Beth Israel Deaconess Medical Center.
 The vaccine stimulates a patient’s immune system to produce white blood cells that specifically attack and kill tumor cells that contain a protein known as survivin.
 MimiVax is also conducting another study treating patients with a form of cancer called multiple myeloma using the SurVaxM vaccine.